 NYS Math & Science Teaching Incentive Scholarships

-Please note: If you are a high school senior you may not apply for this scholarship until you have completed one semester of college.
+NOTE: If you are a high school senior you may not apply for this scholarship until you have completed one semester of college.
 Please revisit this web page in January of your freshman year of college.

-- Be U.S. citizens or eligible non-citizens
+- be a U.S. citizen or eligible non-citizen;

-- Be attending a college located in NYS
+- be attending a college located in NYS;

-- Have a cumulative grade point average (GPA) of 2.5 or higher
+- have a cumulative grade point average (GPA) of 2.5 or higher;

 How to Apply

-- Have a cumulative GPA of 2.5 or higher for all academic years of undergraduate and graduate study.
+- a cumulative GPA of 2.5 or higher for all academic years of undergraduate and graduate study.

-NOTE: Applicants may attend less than full time during their last undergraduate term if less than a full-time course load is necessary to complete their degree.
+NOTE:An applicant may attend less than full time during the last undergraduate or graduate term if less than a full-time course load is necessary to complete the degree.